 Her first business venture, The Light Brown Bag Lunch Company was centered around creative lunch menus that were quickly delivered to local businesses during the daily lunch rush.
-At a time when pizza and Chinese food were the only available cuisines that offered delivery, the climate was right for a creative (and Leah hoped healthy too) corporate meal delivery service.
+At a time when pizza and Chinese food were the only available food options that offered delivery, the climate was right for a creative (and Leah hoped healthy too!) corporate meal delivery service.
 Business clients and corporate employees were craving something more vibrant than fast food.
-The delivery to their offices, via a pre-planned ordering system was a much welcomed and added perk for busy Gainesvillians.
+The delivery to their offices, via a pre-planned ordering system was a much welcomed service for busy Gainesvillians.
 The creation of a lunch delivery business, taking brown bags right to the customer’s desks, was a no-brainer to Leah.

 After a few short months, the small lunch delivery business was popular and booming.
 Corporate accounts were quickly and easily set up, monthly menus were handed out door to door (these were pre-internet days!), and clients clamored to get on the list.
 Along the way, a quaint walk-up restaurant also arose, as passersby would notice Leah prepping and cooking her famous brown bag lunches.
-Future customers would inquire about grabbing a bite and hanging out on the porch.
+Future customers would inquire about what she was doing, grab a bite and hang out on the porch.
 The business was located on a busy corner in High Springs on the way to the local river hangouts.
 This quaint little restaurant became an unintended way to get to know future catering customers!

 Due to the popularity of the lunch delivery business, Leah found herself in search of a larger kitchen to accommodate the growing business.
 She was then introduced to Mike Case by a mutual friend.
 Mike, the owner of small lunch spot called Celebrations Café, provided a space solution.
-His cafe was quaint, friendly, and centrally located near to Shands Hospital and The University of Florida (just a few of Leah’s largest clients).
+His cafe was charming, friendly, and centrally located near to Shands Hospital and The University of Florida (just a few of Leah’s largest clients).
 Most importantly, the new location at Celebrations Café included a very large empty room in the back of the cafe, which led to the idea of building a state-of-the-art catering kitchen.
 With no initial intention of taking on a partner, the inevitable happened.
-The dynamic duo immediately united, combining Celebrations Cafe and The Brown Bag Lunch Company.
-Discovering that they worked well together, Leah & Mike teamed up to form a new business, Celebrations Cafe & Catering, the best of both worlds working from one kitchen.
-This new name actually facilitated the transition from her lunch only business to a full service catering facility.
-The brown bag service evolved into catering for all meals and all celebratory occasions.
+The dynamic duo immediately united, combining Celebrations Café and The Brown Bag Lunch Company.
+Discovering that they worked well together, Leah and Mike teamed up to form a new business, Celebrations Café and Catering, the best of both worlds working from one kitchen.
+The new name prompted the transition from her lunch only business to a full service catering facility, as the brown bag service evolved into catering for all meals and all celebratory occasions.

-Longstanding and new customers were asking for all types of catering.
-The newly formed company was quick to answer the demand.
-Not only were clients requesting food for weddings, birthdays, meetings, and holidays – they began to ask for custom event design, help with lighting, music, china, advice about local vendors, party invitations, floral centerpieces and more.
-One-stop shopping became the norm for Leah and her team.
-Celebrations became a company that provided it all, everything needed for any type of event.
-Providing table linens for events were a natural progression for Leah who spent many hours sewing custom linens and draping for all occasions.
+Longstanding and new customers began asking for all types of catering service, and the newly formed company was quick to rise to the demand.
+Not only were clients requesting food for weddings, birthdays, meetings, and holidays, but they began to ask for custom event design, help with lighting, music, china, advice about local vendors, party invitations, floral centerpieces and more.
+The one-stop shopping source for catering and presentation became the norm for Leah and her team, and Celebrations soon became the company that provided it all, for any type of event.
+Providing table linens for events were a natural progression for Leah, who spent many hours sewing custom linens and draping for all occasions.
 Opportunities to harness her creative talents consistently arose.
 Leah felt lucky and very blessed to be able to make a living from all the activities that she loved.

 Before long, a space shortage once again became an issue.
 As a result, Mike was forced to relocate Celebrations Café, moving down the street to a retired Hardee’s burger facility that had recently become vacant.
-With the Cafe no longer at the catering location, more space for the event business ensued and rapid expansion was under way.
-Additional off-site warehouses became necessary as the immense amount of furniture, dishes, décor & necessities needed for full-service events are endless.
-Food service was often the easy part of this growing business.
-Meanwhile party rentals, event planning, and event design became an equal portion of the Celebrations Catering agenda.
-Rentals and party planning became standard for the busy clients who no longer had time to piece together their events on their own.
-Relying on Leah and her team to pull of the entirety of an event became the standard and is still the standard today.
+With the café no longer at the catering location, more space for the event business became available, and rapid expansion was under way.
+Additional off-site warehouses became necessary as storage for the immense array of furniture, dishes, and décor required for full-service events.
+Food service became the easy part of this growing business – soon party rentals, event planning, and event design became an equal part of the Celebrations Catering agenda.
+For busy clients who had no time to piece together their events on their own, Celebrations was the full-service solution.
+Planning, food and beverage service, rentals, decor and overseeing all aspects of events became the standard and is still the standard today.